 Have you noticed highlighted domains’ Page Rank, External backlinks, and the first found to date from Archive.org?

 Just look at the Athusia.com domain.
 It has 3 Google Page Rank and 14,800 backlinks and was registered in 2006.
-You know how much time the effort you have to devote to gain those 14,000 backlinks.
+You know how much time and effort you have to devote to gain those 14,000 backlinks.
 Here’s the Athusia.com website’s backlink profile.

 There are tons of expired or deleted domains like ‘Athusia.’
 You need to find those domains and purchase them as soon as possible.
 Eventually, they could become your millionaire online business.

 Just go to expireddomains.net and put your keyword into the search box.
-Then find expired domains.
+Then, find expired domains.
 Use Semrush to check its backlink profile, keyword profile, and other vital metrics, such as Semrush traffic rank.

 Related:- How to use Semrush to grow your Blog

-Domain Search Tool #9: Flippa – Largest Domain Name Marketplace
+#9: Flippa – Largest Domain Name Marketplace

 If you want a quality domain, try domains on Flippa.
-Go to the Flippa website and enter your target keyword to find available domain scanning categories.
+Go to the Flippa website and enter your target keyword to find available domain-scanning categories.
 You would find lots of domains that dominate the Google search engine, just like iStockphoto.com.
 (You can’t buy that domain now)

-Domain Search Tool #10: Google – World’s Largest Domain Information Database
+#10: Google – World’s Largest Domain Information Database

-You know very well about Google.
-No need to explain its dominance.
+You know very well about Google — no need to explain its dominance.
 Googlebot is a very diligent web spider.
 I will show you how to search for available domains using the Google search engine.

 site:exampledomain.com